felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 </p>

 #### Key Insights
-- Revenue closely tracks transaction volume across all months
+- Revenue rises and falls together with how much money customers put into the platform.
-- Both revenue and volume peak in October, then decline in tandem
+- Both total usage and revenue reach their highest point in October, then drop at the same time.
-- Post-October slowdown shows no monetization offset — revenue falls as usage falls
-- Indicates revenue is **volume-dependent**, not efficiency-driven
+- When usage goes down, revenue goes down as well.
+- There is no sign that the platform is earning more from each transaction over time.
+- This means revenue depends mainly on how active users are, not on higher fees or better pricing.

 <br><br>
 ---